meg768/react-bs/README.md

 familiar with Bootstrap will feel confortable using this module and those who may not be familiar with it may find it simpler than using Bootstrap's raw class names.

-All components in this library are based on the [Tag](https://meg768.github.io/react-bootify/#tag) component.
+All components in this library are based on the [Tag](https://meg768.github.io/react-bootify/#!/Tag) component.
-This means that you may use Bootstrap utility class names to modify the behaviour of every tag.
+This means that you may use Bootstrap utility class names to modify the behaviour of every component.

 Documentation is sparse but there are alot of examples.